Photo by Guatemala Escala

 As climbing continues to grow as a global sport, it brings unique opportunities for economic empowerment in regions where climbing serves as a focal point for tourism and community development.
 Local climbing organizations are well-positioned to harness these opportunities to create lasting economic impact, and our Economic Development Grants aim to help bring these visions to life.

-We define economic development as initiatives that promote long-term economic growth and resilience through locally driven strategies.
+We define economic development initiatives as those that promote long-term economic growth and resilience through locally driven strategies.
 These projects generate jobs, attract tourism, support local businesses, and provide climbers with opportunities to sustainably support themselves and their communities.
 By investing in these efforts, we aim to help communities harness the power of climbing as a force for economic empowerment.

 We are looking to fund direct impact projects with clear and measurable outcomes that foster sustainable economic growth in climbing communities.
 Project examples include: